jackdbd/calderone/packages/tags-logger/api-docs/tags-logger.options.namespace.md

 ## Options.namespace property

-The namespace for the debug logger.
-This option has no effect on the JSON logger.
+The namespace for the debug logger (unstructured logging).
+This option has no effect when using structured logging.

 <b>Signature:</b>